carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 - "Interpret a FastQC plot summarizing per-base quality across all reads."
 - "Use `for` loops to automate operations on multiple files."
 keypoints:
-- "Quality encodings vary across sequencing platforms."
+- "It is important to know the quality of our data to be able to make decisions in the subsequent steps."
+- "FastQC is a program that allows us to know the quality of FASTQ files."
 - "`for` loops let you perform the same set of operations on multiple files with a single command."
-- "It is important to know the quality of our data to be able to make decisions in the subsequent steps."

 ---

 ## Bioinformatic workflows